 Alaska Limited (Special) Power of Attorney Form

-Additional Considerations: It is recommended that the agent have a clear understanding of the duties they are legally required to uphold according to § 13.26.610.
-A few important takeaways from the statute are 1) the agent does not exceed the powers granted to them, 2) the agent keeps a record of every transaction that was made in the name (or on behalf of) the principal, and 3) the agent is to act in the principal’s best interest at all times.
+It is very important the principal ensure their agent has a clear understanding of the duties they are legally required to uphold.
+According to § 13.26.610, it’s essential that 1) the agent does not exceed the powers granted to them, 2) the agent keeps a record of every transaction that was made in the name (or on behalf of) the principal, and 3) the agent is to act in the principal’s best interest at all times.

 Signing Requirements (AS 13.26.600): Principal must sign in view of a Notary Public.